 Location.
-26° 50.794′ N, 80° 3.615′ W. Marker is in Palm Beach Gardens, Florida, in Palm Beach County.
-Marker is on U.S. 1 0.2 miles north of PGA Boulevard (State Road 786), on the right when traveling north.
+26° 48.542′ N, 80° 5.257′ W. Marker is in Palm Beach Gardens, Florida, in Palm Beach County.
+Marker is on MacArthur Boulevard just north of Northlake Boulevard, on the right when traveling north.
 Touch for map.
-Located in the parking lot of the Shoppes at Oakbrook.
-Marker is at or near this postal address: 11586 US Highway 1, North Palm Beach FL 33408, United States of America.
+Marker is in this post office area: West Palm Beach FL 33403, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on March 5, 2018.
-This page originally submitted on August 20, 2016, by Tim Fillmon of Webster, Florida.
-This page has been viewed 173 times since then and 2 times this year.
-Last updated on June 23, 2017, by Tim Fillmon of Webster, Florida.
-Photos: 1, 2. submitted on August 20, 2016, by Tim Fillmon of Webster, Florida. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on August 20, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 390 times since then and 66 times this year.
+Photos: 1, 2. submitted on August 20, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.